 If you are working with traditional reporting straight out of ERP and CRM systems, identifying a lost customer as they stop purchasing from you can be time intensive.
 However, by using a solution like Phocas business intelligence, it is easy to track customers who are ceasing to purchase your products.
 As a result, you can keep on top of customer retention, without having to spend much extra time.
 Many Phocas users are already experiencing the benefits of being able to track declining customers before they are lost, and report major time and cost savings.

-Lost customers is only one of the important sales metrics that are easy to measure in Phocas.
-Learn more about which key metrics can improve your sales performance in our free eBook ’10 metrics every sales manager should know and measure’.
-Click the box below to get your copy.
+Declining customers is one of many important sales metrics that are easy to measure in Phocas.
+Learn more in this free eBook Building the case for a data analytics solution.